1933-2007::The City of Alanville

 Film Credit: (tbd)

-After six months as Ottawa's Chief Planner, Clack agreed to extend his contract.
+After six months as Ottawa's Chief Planner, Clack had his contract extended.
 Municipalities across Canada soon benefited from his beautification and planning advice as they prepared their cities for the country's Centennial year.
-He was welcomed everywhere he went, and everywhere he went, a little bit of Victoria went along with him in a film called A Townscape Rediscovered.
+He was welcomed everywhere he went, and everywhere he went, a little bit of Victoria went along with him, as shown in a film called A Townscape Rediscovered.

 "All of Canada is in debt to Victoria for its pioneer work in restoring and rehabilitating aging buildings of character.
 If it could be done in Victoria, we thought it could be done across Canada." -John Fisher (1966), Commissioner of the Canada Confederation Centennial Commission